espressif/esp-adf/docs/en/design-guide/dev-boards/user-guide-esp32-s3-korvo-2.rst

    * - Audio ADC Chip
      - `ES7210 <http://www.everest-semi.com/pdf/ES7210%20PB.pdf>`_ is a high-performance, low-power 4-channel audio analog-to-digital converter for microphone array applications.
 It is very suitable for music and speech applications.
 In addition, ES7210 can also be used to collect acoustic echo cancellation (AEC) echo reference signals.
    * - Audio Codec Chip
-     - The audio codec chip, `ES8311 <http://www.everest-semi.com/pdf/ES8311%20PB.pdf>`_, is a low power mono audio codec.
-It consists of 1-channel ADC, 1-channel DAC, low noise pre-amplifier, headphone driver, digital sound effects, analog mixing and gain functions.
+     - The audio codec chip, `ES8311 <http://www.everest-semi.com/pdf/ES8311%20PB.pdf>`_, is a low-power mono audio codec.
+It consists of 1-channel ADC, 1-channel DAC, low noise pre-amplifier, headphone driver, digital sound effects, analog mixing, and gain functions.
 It is interfaced with ESP32-S3-WROOM-1 module over I2S and I2C buses to provide audio processing in hardware independently from the audio application.
    * - Audio PA Chip
-     - NS4150 is a EMI, 3 W mono Class D audio power amplifier, amplifying audio signals from audio codec chips to drive speakers.
+     - NS4150 is an EMI, 3 W mono Class D audio power amplifier, amplifying audio signals from audio codec chips to drive speakers.
    * - Right Microphone
      - Onboard microphone connected to ADC.
    * - Speaker Output Port